 How much more stressful is college on a non-traditional student, and what are some good ways to deal with college stress at 30?

 For many students, finances, or paying for college, may be a source of stress.
 If finances are a concern for you, students of all backgrounds are eligible for federal financial aid and assistance programs for continuing education, usually in the form of loans.
-Scholarships may be harder to come by for students who have been out of high school for some time.
-On the flip side, employers sometimes offer tuition reimbursement programs for their staff.
-Tuition Assistance Programs (TAP) are sometimes offered through human resources as part of their benefits packages.
+Though scholarships may be harder to come by for students who’ve been out of high school for some time, employers may offer Tuition Assistance Programs (TAP) as part of their benefits packages.
 You may also be eligible for work study jobs on your campus.

 Best of luck entering this studious phase of life!Alice!